BS Course Requirements

 Credit Hour Requirements

 Refer to the General Requirements for Bachelor of Science degree requirements.
 General education requirements for the BS degree can be taken prior to or concurrently with the MLS program.
 However, you must complete all BS general education requirements to earn the MLS degree.
-In addition to the Support Courses Required, which are listed toward the bottom of this page, the remaining general education requirements can be fulfilled by taking the required credit hours in the following areas:
+The general education requirements are as follows:

 - 6 credit hours Composition